Ben Cleveland

-Benjamin Keith Cleveland (born August 25, 1998) is an American professional football guard for the Baltimore Ravens of the National Football League (NFL).
-He played college football for the Georgia Bulldogs and was drafted by the Ravens in the third round of the 2021 NFL draft.
+Benjamin Keith Cleveland (born August 25, 1998) is an American professional football guard.
+He played college football for the Georgia Bulldogs and was drafted by the Baltimore Ravens in the third round of the 2021 NFL draft.

 Early life

 Cleveland grew up in Toccoa, Georgia, and attended Stephens County High School, where he played baseball and football.
 He was rated a four star recruit and committed to play college football at Georgia during the summer before his junior season.

 College career

 Cleveland redshirted his true freshman season.
 He played in all 15 of Georgia's games as a redshirt freshman and started the final five, including the 2018 College Football Playoff National Championship game.
 Cleveland started eight games with six games missed due to an injury in his redshirt sophomore season.
 He played in 13 games with seven starts at right guard as a redshirt junior.
 Cleveland returned to being a full-time starter at right guard in his final season at Georgia and was named first-team All-Southeastern Conference and a third-team All-American by the Associated Press after starting nine games in the COVID-19 shortened 2020 season.